probmods/probmods2/solutions/occams-razor.md

 #### d)

-Explain why CS shows this effect.
+> Explain why CS shows this effect.
 You explanation should involve the Bayesian Occam's razor.

-Hint: Recall that CS is selecting between two models (one where there is a causal relation and one where there isn't).
+> Hint: Recall that CS is selecting between two models (one where there is a causal relation and one where there isn't).

+the point is that *inside* of the causal support model, there's a 'model selection' applying Occam's razor to have a bias toward there being no relation

 <!--
 a) Replicate the model predictions from Fig. 1 of GT05.